 Myositis, like many autoimmune diseases, is a complex illness that is often misunderstood.
 Each patient presents differently, making the diagnostic process that much harder.
-Learn more about the different types of Myositis.
+Learn more about the different types of myositis.

 Myositis: The Basics

-Inclusion Body Myositis (IBM)
+Sporadic Inclusion Body Myositis (sIBM)

 Juvenile Myositis (JM)

-Juvenile Myositis (JM), including Juvenile Dermatomyositis (JDM) and Juvenile Polymyositis (JPM), are rare autoimmune conditions which cause inflammation.
+Juvenile Myositis (JM), including Juvenile Dermatomyositis (JDM) and Juvenile Polymyositis (JPM), are rare autoimmune conditions that cause inflammation.
 The inflammation for JPM primarily occurs in the muscles, while in JDM the inflammation is in the blood vessels that lie under the skin and in the muscle tissue.
 This inflammation causes weak muscles and – in the case of JDM – skin rashes.

 Orbital/Ocular Myositis (OM)

 Orbital or Ocular Myositis (OM) is an extremely rare autoimmune disorder that affects the extraocular muscles of the eye, which are muscles that control eye movement.
 Orbital Myositis frequently manifests with orbital pain and diplopia (double vision).
 Usually, OM impacts young to middle-aged adult women.
 Treatment is often successful but there is no cure and it can be difficult to find a doctor with knowledge of OM.